AgrMayank/AidXR/README.md

 - Open the **AidXR** app.
 - Give Camera and other Permissions (**first time only**)
 - Choose a scenario *i.e. skin burns, snake bites, etc.*
-- Follow the on screen instructions to detect a surface.
+- Follow the on-screen instructions to detect a surface.
 - Select the step number (i.e. 1, 2 or 3).
-- Tap on the screen where to place the corrosponding objects.
+- Tap on the screen where to place the corresponding objects.
 - Repeat the previous step for other steps.
-- Click *Play/Pause* Button on the top right corner to play the corrorponding video.
+- Click *Play/Pause* Button on the top right corner to play the corresponding video.
 - Click Info Button at the bottom for **Emergency Information**.
 - Press Back Button to go to the main menu.